 Andalusia Day, (“Día de Andalucía”) is a modern holiday celebrated in the Andalusia region on the southern coast of Spain each year on the 28th of February.
 Many things that are seen as being Spanish — such as flamenco dancing, bullfighting, and gazpacho — are actually from Andalusia.

-The day commemorates the passing of a referendum on 28 February 1980, in which voters in the southern region of Spain, called “Andalusia”, voted in favour of the region becoming an autonomous region in Spain, with its own regional government.1 Spain currently (2018) has 17 autonomous regions and two autonomous cities: Ceuta and Melilla.
+The day commemorates the passing of a referendum on 28 February 1980, in which voters in the southern region of Spain, called “Andalusia”, voted in favour of the region becoming an autonomous region in Spain, with its own regional government.
+Autonomy wasn’t actually ratified by the Spanish government until two years after the referendum.
+Spain currently (2018) has 17 autonomous regions and two autonomous cities: Ceuta and Melilla.

 Seville is the capital of the Andalusia region.
 Within the region, there are eight provinces (Almeria, Cadiz, Córdoba, Granada, Huelva, Jaén, Málaga, and Seville) of which Córdoba, Granada and Seville are well-known at least by name outside of Spain.